space-rocket/rumbrella/README.md

 ## Getting Started

+1. Change to the rumbl app directory:

+  `cd apps/rumbl`

-Install dependencies:
+2. Install dependencies:

   `mix deps.get`

-`cd apps/rumbl && mix ecto.create && mix ecto.migrate && mix run priv/repo/seeds.exs`
+3. Create database:

+  `mix ecto.create`

+4. Run the migration:

+  `mix ecto.migrate`

+5. Seed the database:

+`mix run priv/repo/seeds.exs`

+6. Install JavaScript packages:

   `npm install`

+7. Run the phoenix server:
   `mix phoenix server`

 Checkout the wiki to see more on how to get started and deploy to production.